This Article's Contents

-- It was very non-violent in the sense that no blood was spilt, no arrests made, no beating or torture practiced – not even once; such events were certainly not established as a pattern.
+- It was very non-violent in the sense that no blood was spilt, no arrests made, no beating or torture practiced.

-- In spite of this very low level of “violence”, and partly because of the rarity of this kind of action, he was making a very powerful visualization of crucial moral priorities.
+- He was making a very powerful visualization of crucial moral priorities through this very low level of “violence”, and partly because of the rarity of this kind of action.

-- It was not Jesus’ standard procedure or on-going policy, but a very tiny proportion of his public activity over those three years.
+- It was not a pattern.
+It was not Jesus’ standard procedure or on-going policy, nor a procedure recommended to us or anyone, but a very tiny proportion of his public activity over those three years.

 - Thus it was not at all the focus of his work or the substance of his plan for his disciples or for the transformation of the world.

-- the worship of money-making and extortion where there is pretended focus on God, and
+- 1. the worship of money-making and extortion while there is pretended focus on God,

-- the financially ripping off of the vulnerable by those with clout, in the name of the worship of God.
+- 2. financially ripping off the vulnerable by those with clout, in the name of the worship of God.

 II.
-Jesus’ behavior on this occasion – or on any other – in no way justifies:
+Jesus’ behavior on this occasion – or on any other – WASN’T, and in no way justifies:

 - men (or women) being physically abusive to their spouses, children, or others;

-- invading and occupying small weak nations for no reasons or for reasons only of ego and greed (as the Romans were doing in Judea and Galilee, and we Americans are doing in Iraq);
+- invading and occupying small weak nations for no reasons or for reasons only of ego and greed (as the Romans were doing in Judea and Galilee, and we Americans are doing in Iraq and elsewhere);

 - shooting, bombing, and torturing tens or hundreds of thousands of people to death or disability as on-going national policy;